mitodl/micromasters/grades/README.md

 Once the we have verified the outcomes of the adjusted grades with the course team, we can import them into the micromasters web application.
 This can be done with the management command: `adjust_exam_grades_from_csv.py`

+  1. On your local machine, calculate an md5 checksum of the grade data (use `md5` on MacOS)

+    md5 <csv file name>

   1. Open a bash shell on a one-off Heroku dyno:

     heroku run bash --app <micromasters-production-app-name>